seymenbahtiyar/UiPath_Code_Review_Checklist/README.md

 ## Dev Ops

-- [x] All code is contained in source control
+- [x] All code is contained in source control (GitHub, GitLab, Fileserver etc.)
 - [x] CI/CD is configured for this automation